 SELECT id, product FROM orders -- filter out test orders WHERE order.id > 10

 The catch here is that you introduce a little maintenance overhead: if you change the code, you need to make sure that the comment is still relevant and up to date.
 But that’s a small price to pay for readable code.

 Join tables using the ON keyword

-Although it’s possible to join using a
+Although it’s possible to “join” two tables using a

 Alias multiple tables

-When querying multiple tables, use aliases, and employ those aliases in your select statement, so the database (and your reader) does not need to parse which column belongs to which table.
+When querying multiple tables, use aliases, and employ those aliases in your select statement, so the database (and your reader) doesn’t need to parse which column belongs to which table.
 Note that if you have columns with the same name across multiple tables, you will need to explicitly reference them with either the table name or alias.

 Note that Field Filters are incompatible with table aliases, so you’ll need to remove aliases when connecting filter widgets to your Field Filters.